jxnkwlp/lab-proxy-server/README.md

-# Clash Server
+# Lab Proxy Server

-Clash Server is a small Go service that embeds [mihomo](https://github.com/MetaCubeX/mihomo) and exposes a local management UI.
-It stores service settings, downloads a subscription profile, renders the runtime mihomo profile, and proxies compatible controller requests to the embedded core.
+A small Go service for self-hosted lab networking: it embeds a [mihomo](https://github.com/MetaCubeX/mihomo) core, pulls a subscription profile, and exposes a local management UI so you can run HTTP / SOCKS5 / mixed proxy ports on your own machine or NAS.

 ## Features

 - Local management UI on port `9090` by default.
 - Configurable subscription URL, proxy ports, update interval, mode, log level, Geo database update interval, IPv6, and management port.
 - Runtime config stored in `data/config.yml`.
-- Downloaded and rendered mihomo profile stored in `data/profile.yml`.
+- Downloaded and rendered core profile stored in `data/profile.yml`.
-- Immediate mihomo refresh after saving config.
+- Immediate core refresh after saving config.
 - Manual subscription refresh from the UI or API.
 - Subscription download retry with 2 attempts and a 10 second delay.
 - Service-managed Geo database updates.
-- Embedded mihomo controller access through the management port.
+- Embedded core controller access through the management port.
 - Optional dashboard UI served from `src/static/dashboard` or `static/dashboard`.

 ## Requirements